 City Council's previous discussion centered on concerns that demolition review criteria are too onerous based on the contributing/non-contributing designations, and a different approach should be considered based on staff research.
-Council also confirmed the remainder of the recently-adopted Code and Guidelines should remain in effect to allow for adequate time to evaluate outcomes, but did request staff identify additional opportunities for administrative approvals to streamline the process.
-That portion of the project is now intended as a second phase, in order for the primary goal of contributing/non-contributing terminology and associated demolition requirements to be addressed most quickly.
+Council also confirmed the remainder of the recently-adopted Code and Guidelines should be in effect to allow for adequate time to evaluate outcomes, but did request staff identify additional opportunities for administrative approvals to streamline processing.
+That portion of the project is now intended as a second phase, in order to allow the primary goals of contributing/non-contributing terminology and associated demolition requirements to be addressed most quickly.

-The additional research performed by staff results in the attached map.
-The NRHP - Dublin High Street District contains properties constructed between 1833-1920 (shown in green).
+The additional research performed by staff results in the attached maps.
+The NRHP - Dublin High Street District contains properties constructed between 1833 and 1920, as shown in green.
 There are a few properties within that district that were built within the last 50 years and would not be subject to the higher burden of consideration for demolition (shown in grey).
-Additionally, the map indicates the NRHP-individually-listed properties within the Architectural Review District, but outside the NRHP District, constructed between 1830-1901 (shown in orange).
+Additionally, the map indicates the NRHP-individually-listed properties within the Architectural Review District, but outside the NRHP District, constructed between 1830 and 1901, shown in orange.

 Based on the two ranges of dates, staff has determined that an overall time period of 1830-1920 should be the baseline to identify additional properties that ought to have the higher burden of consideration for demolition.
-This resulted in the inclusion of addition properties (shown in dark blue):
+This has resulted in the inclusion of addition properties shown in dark blue: